 Java Cold Starts in AWS Lambda

-AWS Lambda, introduced in Nov, 2014 is an event-driven, serverless computing platform provided by Amazon as a part of the Amazon Web Services.
+AWS Lambda, introduced in Nov 2014 is an event-driven, serverless computing platform provided by Amazon as a part of Amazon Web Services.
 It is a computing service that runs code in response to events and automatically manages the computing resources required by that code.
-It is main aim is to simplify building smaller, on-demand applications that are responsive to events and new information.
+It is the main aim is to simplify building smaller, on-demand applications that are responsive to events and new information.

-What is a Cold Start?
+What is Cold Start?

 A latency experienced when you trigger a lambda function is known as “Cold Start”.
-A cold start is triggered, when an AWS Lambda function is invoked after not being used for an extended period of time resulting in increased invocation latency.
-A server less application initialization adds extra latency to the execution of the request since it needs to be done before handling the request.
+A cold start is triggered when an AWS Lambda function is invoked after not being used for an extended period of time resulting in increased invocation latency.
+A serverless application initialization adds extra latency to the execution of the request since it needs to be done before handling the request.

 Reasons and Scenarios That Cause Cold Starts in the AWS Lambda Platform: